MiDiTeS/IntroToRforLinguistics01/Module_1/2_Basic_notions/README.md

 # Basic Notions

 Here we are going to discuss some of the basic notions of R, mostly in order to understand some of the main issues regarding basic syntax and the  IDEs.
+Please, note that in each file there is an assignment that must be completed.

 Rodrigo Esteves de Lima Lopes \
 *Campinas State University* \